-The great thing about a light bulb that isn’t working is that there’s just about only one possible thing that could have gone wrong: The light has burned out.
+The great thing about when a light bulb isn’t working, there’s just about only one possible thing that could have gone wrong: The light has burned out.
 Barring an unusual wiring problem, power outage, or blown breaker, you always know how to fix it right away.

 Classroom discussions are…not at all like a light bulb.
 There may be 20 to 30 people in the room, all at various reading levels, all with different interests and motivation, and each of them brings into the classroom their emotions from home or the previous class, the complexities of adolescent relationships, and whatever positive or negative associations they have with scholastic work.
 All of that to say that when the “discussion light bulb” doesn’t click on, it is not always clear where the problem lies – or even if there is a problem to begin with.

 Because our work at Inquiry By Design involves so much interaction and discussion, we thought it might be helpful to lay out a few quick diagnostic questions – things you might ask yourself if discussions aren’t going quite as expected or if you’re worried about upcoming sessions.